 - An adult osprey weighs about 3.3lbs (1.5kg) and has a wingspan of about 5.5ft (1.7m).

-The Rutland Belle Opens for the summer season and will run every day from May 2015.
+The Rutland Belle Opens for the season and will run every weekend from Easter and every day from May.
 A cruise aboard the Rutland Belle allows you to enjoy the sights of Rutland Water whilst listening to commentary highlighting points of interest.
 The Rutland Belle can carry up to 110 passengers, with 60 places in the under-cover saloons.
 Drinks are available on board.
 Contact Rutland Belle: Whitwell Harbour, Rutland Water, Whitwell, Rutland, LE15 8BL,Tel: +44 01572 787630, Fax: +44 01572 787630

 With something for everyone, including watersports, cycle paths, or relax with a leisurely stroll or romantic picnic.